 Myth 1: It’s just a normal part of aging

-People used to believe “going senile” was just part of growing old – but symptoms are caused by a disease process.
-Alzheimer’s disease is a degenerative brain disease involving physical changes to the brain – like the development of amyloid plaques and neurofibrillary tangles and nerve cells losing contact with each other or dying.
+People used to believe “going senile” was just part of growing old, but symptoms are caused by a disease process.
+Alzheimer’s is a degenerative brain disease involving physical changes to the brain — such as the development of amyloid plaques and neurofibrillary tangles and nerve cells losing contact with each other or dying.

 The disease is progressive and irreversible — but it isn’t inevitable as we age.
 In fact, experts say most people don’t develop it.

-Occasional forgetfulness doesn’t mean disease.
-Alzheimer’s disease involves more frequent forgetting and not being able to recall those forgotten details later on.
+Occasional forgetfulness doesn’t mean you have Alzheimer’s disease, which is more about frequent forgetting and not being able to recall those forgotten details later on.
 Difficulty performing familiar tasks, problems with communication, disorientation, poor judgment and problems with abstract thinking are also hallmarks of the disease.
-(See the 10 warning signs of Alzheimer’s for more details.)

 Sometimes these symptoms stem from a treatable cause like an infection, drug interaction, depression, head injury or another health condition like multiple sclerosis.